brazilian-utils/brutils-python/README_EN.md

 ```
 ### generate_license_plate

-Generate random valid license plates using a provided pattern (LLLNLNN or LLLNNNN), having
-as default the Mercosul pattern.
-When provided an invalid pattern `None` is returned.
+Generate a valid license plate in the given format.
+In case no format is
+provided, it will return a license plate in the Mercosul format.

+Args:
+  * format (str): The desired format for the license plate.
+                  'LLLNNNN' for the old pattern or 'LLLNLNN' for the
+                   Mercosul one.
+Default is 'LLLNLNN'

+Returns:
+  * str: A randomly generated license plate number or
+         'None' if the format is invalid.

+Example:

 ```python
 from brutils import generate_license_plate